-Vitamin D is known as a vital nutrient for strong bones, teeth and a healthy immune system.
-Besides, studies suggest that vitamin D deficiency increases risk of heart disease along with raising heart disease risk factors such as high blood pressure, obesity, and diabetes.
+Vitamin D is known as a vital nutrient for strong bones, teeth, and a healthy immune system.
+Besides, studies suggest that vitamin D deficiency increases the risk of heart disease along with raising heart disease risk factors such as high blood pressure, obesity, and diabetes.

 Vitamin B3 (Niacin)